MintMCP

 Container-Native Security

-The container-based approach provides security through isolation, addressing vulnerabilities like CVE-2025-6514 which impacted mcp-remote versions 0.0.5–0.1.15—a package with hundreds of thousands of downloads.
-Container isolation with CPU and memory limits prevents resource exhaustion attacks, while cryptographically signed images protect the supply chain.
+The container-based approach provides security through isolation, addressing risks in the broader MCP ecosystem such as CVE-2025-6514, which impacted mcp-remote versions 0.0.5–0.1.15 and was patched in mcp-remote v0.1.16.
+Container isolation with CPU and memory limits can help reduce resource exhaustion risk, while signed images can strengthen supply-chain controls.

 Key Features